terastudio-org/TeraStudio-RVC/README.md

 ## Disclaimer

-- **The Vietnamese-RVC project is developed for research, learning, and personal entertainment purposes.
+- **The TeraStudio-RVC project is developed for research, learning, and personal entertainment purposes.
 I do not encourage nor bear responsibility for any misuse of voice conversion technology for fraudulent purposes, identity impersonation, or violation of the privacy or copyrights of any individual or organization.**

 - **Users must take full responsibility for their use of this software and commit to complying with the laws in effect in their country of residence or operation.**